dfinity/portal/blog/news-and-updates/team-spotlight-consensus.md

 **To get started, on a fundamental level, what is consensus?**

-*On IC, we use replication to enable a secure and trustless computation on independently owned and controlled hardware resources (we call them "replicas").
+*[The IC uses replication] to enable a secure and trustless computation on independently owned and controlled hardware resources (they are called "replicas").
 The consensus layer of ICP is responsible for coordination of these replicas by making them agree on inputs to be processed, their order, and on the obtained computational results.
 By assuming that strictly less than ⅓ of these replicas are malicious or faulty, we can achieve the Byzantine Fault Tolerance on IC meaning that the system is able operate even if some of its replicas fail or act maliciously.*

 **Does the consensus team only focus on the consensus layer, or are there other responsibilities of the consensus team?**